Police retracing last steps of restaurant owner Chuck Giles

-Gunned down outside his Northwest Wichita home.
+WICHITA, Kan.
+(KSNW) – Gunned down outside his northwest Wichita home.
 It’s a case police are actively investigating.

 The victim, 55-year-old Chuck Giles, was the owner of Neighbors Restaurant.